-The LEI is the only global standard for legal entity identification and the use of the LEI in U.S. regulations continues to increase.
-There have been several recent consultations that specifically mention the LEI from Bureau of Consumer Financial Protection, Financial Crimes Enforcement Network, Treasury, U.S.

-Customs and Board Protection, in addition to the Commission's recent proposed rules on security-based swaps, securities lending and money market fund reforms earlier this year, and more recently, the outstanding proposed rule for the registration of security-based swap execution facilities.
+GLEIF supports the Commission's ongoing efforts to include the LEI in various form types and observes that the use of the LEI in U.S. regulations continues to increase.
+There have been several recent consultations that specifically mention the LEI from Bureau of Consumer Financial Protection, Financial Crimes Enforcement Network, Treasury, U.S. Customs and Board Protection, in addition to the Commission's recent proposed rules on security-based swaps, securities lending and money market fund reforms earlier this year, and more recently, the outstanding proposed rule for the registration of security-based swap execution facilities.
 The LEI currently exists in 29 various U.S. laws and regulations, the majority of which belong to the Commission, and globally the LEI exists in 126 laws and regulations.